LIMITED TIME: New Clients Get 50% Off Our Starter and Growth Plans

 How Small Businesses Can Start Preparing for AI Now

-While 2026 sounds close, the best preparation happens well before new features arrive.
+The best preparation happens well before new features arrive.
 One of the most important early steps is getting business data in order.
 Clean, well-organized records, consistent customer information, up-to-date inventory lists, and standardized billing lay the groundwork for any future AI tool to perform accurately.
 Consolidating software tools so that information isn’t scattered across a dozen apps also makes it much easier to adopt AI features as they become available.
 Documenting key processes, like how invoices are approved or how customers are onboarded, creates a clear roadmap for where automation will provide the biggest lift.

 There’s also value in experimenting with what’s already available without major investment or risk.
 Many accounting, scheduling, and marketing tools already offer AI-powered features, such as automated suggestions or content drafts.
 Trying out these options gives small business teams hands-on experience and helps identify where AI saves time or reduces errors.
 Running a small internal pilot, like letting an AI assistant draft social media posts before human review, offers low-stakes insight into what works well and where human oversight is still essential.